-MCM(s) Measurable Goal(s) or BMP(s) Implemented or Proposed Changes (Submit NOC as needed) N/A
+MCM(s) Measurable Goal(s) or BMP(s) Implemented or Proposed Changes (Submit NOC as needed) The SWMP intended to comply with the 2019 Small MS4 permit was submitted to TCEQ on June 5, 2019.
+The SWMP has yet to be approved by TCEQ.
+This SWMP submitted on